 For example, researchers showed babies how to use a toy they’d never seen before in a special way.

-After demonstrating a unique way to play with the toy, researchers removed the toy so that the babies couldn’t practice or experiment with it.
+After demonstrating a unique way to play with the toy, researchers removed it so the babies couldn’t practice or experiment.
 After some time passed, researchers gave the unusual toy to the babies to see what they would do.
 When the babies played with the toy in the unique way demonstrated earlier by the adult, researchers knew that the babies remembered and copied what they were shown (Gopnik, Meltzoff, & Kuhl, 1999).

 How long can babies remember what they are shown?

 In one series of experiments, researchers wanted to learn if 12-month-old babies could remember what they were shown after delays of three minutes, one week, and four weeks.
-Researchers first showed groups of babies’ five different toys and a unique way to play with each of them, like pulling apart a dumbbell-shaped toy or making a stirring motion with a wooden stick inside a box.
+Researchers first showed groups of babies’ five different toys and a unique way to play with each, like pulling apart a dumbbell-shaped toy or making a stirring motion with a wooden stick inside a box.
 After showing these babies unique ways to play with the toys (20 seconds for each toy), the researchers removed the toys from the room.
-The researchers also made sure that the parents never saw what the babies were shown so the babies couldn’t practice at home (Klein & Meltzoff, 1999).
+The researchers also ensured that the parents never saw what the babies were shown so the babies couldn’t practice at home (Klein & Meltzoff, 1999).

 What they found:

-The researchers in this study did three seprate experiments, which are combined and summarized here.
+The researchers in this study did three separate experiments, which are combined and summarized here.